Healthcare in the Netherlands

 Health insurance in the Netherlands

-Some medical services, such as dentistry and physiotherapy, are not covered by the basic insurance plans, and additional health insurance is optional to cover such costs.
-Medical schemes are able to charge as much as they want for coverage of these services and they are also allowed to exclude customers at their discretion.
+Some medical services are not covered by the basic insurance plans, and additional health insurance is optional to cover such costs.

 Emergency services in the Netherlands